Don’t want to read a whole page of copy? Here’s the punchline:

 What emerged was a rough and tumble equation to success: mistakes breed experience.
 Experience breeds quality.
 The higher the quality, the more success.

 And experience taught what a textbook couldn’t: clients don’t just come for help around exercise and nutrition.
-They need help around motivation.
+They need help with motivation.
 They need to break years and years of bad habits and wicked behaviour.

 In that humble gym, Joe had to open and close the gym, cash up, lead member inductions, design programs, and sell memberships.
 All within the first year, with no actual fitness qualification.
 Just a sports course.